iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-03-05-flask-notes.md

 - Basically a folder having python core binaries and use this new installation to install libraries that will be specific to this installation (or environment).
 - It is an isolated environment
+- When you activate a virtual environment, your PATH variable is changed.
+The Scripts directory of `venv_app` is put in front of everything else, effectively overriding all the system-wide Python software.

 ### Set correct Python Interpretor